CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 = Prerequisites =

-The plugin has been tested with WooCommerce version 2.5

 Make sure WooCommerce is configured with:

 * Dimension unit and weight unit (see WooCommerce > Settings > Products)
-* Currency (see WooCommerce > Settings > General).
-The currency should be NOK.
+* Currency (see WooCommerce > Settings > General)

-In order to calculate shipping, products in the stock must have dimensions and weight.
+* Products must have sizes and weights set – without this the calculation cannot be performed

 1. Upload `bring-fraktguiden-for-woocommerce` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to wp-admin > WooCommerce > Settings > Shipping
+3. Go to wp-admin > WooCommerce > Settings > Shipping
+4. Select Bring Fraktguiden
-4. Enable and configure Bring Fraktguiden
+5. Enable and configure Bring Fraktguiden
+  * fisk

 == Frequently Asked Questions ==